NBA Rumors: Charlotte Hornets Looking To Add Another Scorer To Complement Kemba Walker

 The Hornets are 1-3 against the four teams this year.
 Charlotte lost to Toronto in November 113-111 as the Raptors outscored the Hornets 34-29 in the final quarter.
 DeMar DeRozan led the Raptors with 34 points while Walker poured in a season-high 40 points.

-The Hornets are also only 5-13 against teams with a.500 or better record, and have yet to win a game decided by three-points or less (0-5).
+The Hornets are also only 5-13 against teams with a 0.500 or better record and have yet to win a game decided by three points or less (0-5).

-[Featured Image by Chuck Burton/ AP Images]
+[Featured Image by Chuck Burton/AP Images]